Dazcam/prs_2026/README.md

 This repository computes polygenic risk scores (PRS) for schizophrenia in 118 European samples with prenatal brain single-nucleus RNA sequencing data, and tests whether genetic risk load correlates with cell-type-specific gene expression across 19 brain cell types.

 PRS are derived from the PGC3 schizophrenia GWAS (European subset) using PRS-CS-auto.
 Association testing between PRS and pseudobulk gene expression is performed per cell type using linear models.
-Gene set enrichment analysis is then used to identify biological pathways and cell type signatures enriched among PRS-associated genes.
+Gene set enrichment analysis is then used to identify biological pathways enriched among PRS-associated genes.

 ## Pipeline overview